Andrea Yates: Medical community

+[Outside the courthouse after the verdict, Rusty said,] "The real question to me is: How could she have been so ill and the medical community not diagnose her, not treat her, and obviously not protect our family from her."

 Rusty added that his wife was too sick to be discharged from her last stay in the hospital in May 2001.
 He said he noticed the staff lower their heads as if in shame and embarrassment, turning away without saying a word.
 The hospital had no other choice due to the ten-day psychiatric hospitalization insurance constraints of their provider, Blue Cross Blue Shield, subcontracted by Magellan Health Services.

 Anti-depressants and homicidal ideation

-Rusty and his relatives claimed a combination of antidepressants improperly prescribed by Dr. Saeed in the days before the tragedy were responsible for Yates' psychotic behavior.
+Rusty and his relatives claimed a combination of antidepressants improperly prescribed by Dr. Saeed in the days before the tragedy were responsible for Yates's psychotic behavior.
 According to Dr. Moira Dolan, executive director of the Medical Accountability Network, "homicidal ideation" was added to the warning label of the antidepressant drug Effexor as a rare adverse event in 2005.
 Yates, she said, had been taking 450 mg, twice the recommended maximum dose, for a month before killing her children.

-Dr. Lucy Puryear, an expert witness hired by Yates' defense team, countered this contention regarding the administration of her antidepressants, saying the dosages prescribed by Dr. Saeed are not uncommon in practice and had nothing at all to do with her re-emergent psychosis.
-She suggested rather that Yates' psychosis returned as a result of the Haldol having been discontinued by her doctor two weeks earlier.
+Dr. Lucy Puryear, an expert witness hired by Yates's defense team, countered this contention regarding the administration of her antidepressants, saying the dosages prescribed by Dr. Saeed are not uncommon in practice and had nothing at all to do with her re-emergent psychosis.
+She suggested rather that Yates's psychosis returned as a result of the Haldol having been discontinued by her doctor two weeks earlier.
 The oral form of Haldol takes 4–6 days after discontinuation to reach a terminal plasma level of under 1.5%—a medical standard for "complete" elimination of a drug from the body.